 Between 7 and 10 percent of the population develops appendicitis — an infected appendix — at some point in their lives.
 Regardless of one’s age, there is a risk for complications after surgery, especially if the appendix perforated.
 “We watch for infection, abscess or ileus — where the gastrointestinal tract temporarily shuts down,” says Dr. Khan.
 “We like patients to stay on a liquid diet until we’re sure they have not developed ileus.”

 Emerson has a 24/7 pediatric hospitalist service that is available to see surgical patients for anything related to their medical care.
-“We can help manage the child’s pain and give advice regarding the appropriate dose of intravenous fluids and medications,” says Inger-Marie Pu, MD, who directs the pediatric hospitalist service.
+“We can help manage the child’s pain and give advice regarding the appropriate dose of intravenous fluids and medications,” says Inger-Marie Pu, MD, (pictured at right) who directs the pediatric hospitalist service.
 “Sometimes a child has an underlying medical condition that is best cared for by a pediatrician.
 We help with the medical issues while the surgeon takes care of the acute surgical issue.”

 The pediatric hospitalists provide another service that parents appreciate.
 “We communicate with the child’s pediatrician in the community,” she notes.
 “We consider ourselves to be an extension of the child’s pediatrician while they are at Emerson.”